Number One Observatory Circle: Underground bunker

-In December 2002, following the September 11 attacks, neighbors of the Number One Observatory Circle, then inhabited by Cheney, complained of loud "blasts" and construction noises.
+In December 2002, following the September 11 attacks, neighbors of the Number One Observatory Circle, then inhabited by Vice President Dick Cheney, complained of loud "blasts" and construction noises.
 Occurring several times and lasting up to five seconds, the vibrations were able to knock mirrors off the walls of some nearby residences.
 Neighbors who complained about the construction received a letter from the observatory's superintendent reading, "Due to its sensitive nature in support of national security and homeland defense, project-specific information is classified and cannot be released."
 It was widely speculated that a nuclear bunker was being constructed.

 In 2009, recently inaugurated Vice President Joe Biden reportedly revealed the existence of an underground "9/11" bunker beneath the house.
 Elizabeth Alexander, Biden's press secretary, explained the following day, "What the vice president described in his comments was not—as some press reports have suggested—an underground facility, but rather, an upstairs work space in the residence, which he understood was frequently used by Vice President Cheney and his aides."
 The Christian Science Monitor suggested that Biden was actually referring to a tunnel which leads to one of the Navy-operated telescopes on the grounds.